1. Home

 Stab incision

-Make a small stab incision to prepare for pin insertion at the predetermined screw locations in the posterior mandible.
+A small stab incision is made to prepare for pin insertion at the predetermined screw location in the posterior mandible.

 The stab incision is done with the blade parallel to the RSTL (relaxed skin tension lines).